head1328/KH_ExtendedBundlePrice/README.md

 Installation
 ------------

-Just copy all files under /app or use modman
+Just copy all files under /src to /app or use modman